Rick Scott: Joe Biden Is 'Incompetent. Unhinged. Incoherent. Unfit.'

 Scott’s criticisms of Biden come as his administration has failed to evacuate American citizens from the chaos in Kabul, Afghanistan.
 “According to some reports, between 10,000 and 40,000 American citizens are stranded in the country, but the White House claims the number is about 11,000,” Breitbart News reported, adding that as of Sunday, “only approximately 2,900 have been evacuated.”

 On Wednesday, the U.S. embassy in Kabul announced a “first come, first serve basis” for flights out of the country for stranded Americans at the airport.
-The limited space on flights is compounded by the dangers of reaching the randevu at the airport, which the U.S. government reiterated Wednesday it cannot guarantee.
+The limited space on flights is compounded by the dangers of reaching the rendezvous at the airport, which the U.S. government reiterated Wednesday it cannot guarantee.

 “Please be advised that a significant number of individuals have registered and space on these flights is available on a first come, first serve basis,” the notice reads.
 “You may be required to wait at the airport for a significant amount of time until space is available.”